Gravitational Atoms from Topological Stars: Massive bound states of Topological Stars

 Let us introduce the dimensionless coordinate $z=\mu r$.
 In the regime $\mu r_{b}\ll1$ (and hence $\mu r_{s}\ll1$ since $r_{s}<r_{b}$), the range of $z$ is $\sim(0,\infty)$ and the radial equation \eqref{eq:radeq} to leading order in $\mu r_{s}$ becomes \begin{widetext}

 \end{widetext} which is formally the Schrödinger equation for the hydrogen atom.
-On the one hand, normal modes have $\frac{\omega^{2}}{\mu^{2}}-\frac{k^{2}}{\mu^{2}}-1<0$, which in \eqref{eq:SchApprox} corresponds to having a negative binding energy.
-On the other hand, for such a mode to be normalizable the Coulomb potential in \eqref{eq:SchApprox} needs to be attractive, $\frac{\omega^{2}}{\mu^{2}}-\frac{r_{b}}{r_{s}}\frac{k^{2}}{\mu^{2}}>0$.
+Normal modes have $\frac{\omega^{2}}{\mu^{2}}-\frac{k^{2}}{\mu^{2}}-1<0$, which in Eq.~\eqref{eq:SchApprox} corresponds to having a negative binding energy.
+For such a mode to be normalizable the Coulomb potential in Eq.~\eqref{eq:SchApprox} must be attractive, $\frac{\omega^{2}}{\mu^{2}}-\frac{r_{b}}{r_{s}}\frac{k^{2}}{\mu^{2}}>0$.
 Combining these two conditions, we learn that for a KK bound state to exist one needs

 Below, we will show that this is actually a necessary condition in the entire parameter space, and not only when $\mu r_{b}\ll1$.
 Modes with KK momentum $p\geq p_{\star}$ are necessarily radiated to infinity, so $p_{\star}$ can be understood as the KK ionization threshold.
-Just as in the hydrogen atom, imposing that solutions to \eqref{eq:SchApprox} are regular as $z\to0$ and bound at infinity sets a quantization condition in $\omega$ which, at leading order in $\mu r_{s}$, gives:
+Just as in the hydrogen atom, imposing that solutions of Eq.~\eqref{eq:SchApprox} are regular as $z\to0$ and bound at infinity sets a quantization condition in $\omega$ which, at leading order in $\mu r_{s}$, gives

 with $n_{\text{H}}=1,2,3...$ and $n_{\text{H}}>\ell$.
 This shows that normal modes of TSs have a regime that is precisely hydrogenic, thus allowing a natural interpretation of the system as a gravitational atom.
-This behavior is also present in the quasi-bound states of superradiant massive fields around rotating BHs \cite{DetweilerGA,Baumann:2019eav}, although in that case the states are only metastable, while here they are truly stationary.
-Indeed, the only decaying mechanism these states have is through monochromatic electromagnetic and gravitational wave emission.
+This behavior is also present in the quasi-bound states of superradiant massive fields around rotating BHs~\cite{DetweilerGA,Baumann:2019eav}, although in that case the states are only metastable, while here they are truly stationary.
+Indeed, the only decaying mechanism these states have is through electromagnetic and gravitational wave emission.